 - Supervision: This is a year-long general training experience.
 All interns attend 1 hour per week seminar/supervision meeting throughout the year.
 Interns add 1 hour/week to meet in supervision with a Practicum trainee beginning in January

 - Professional consultation: This is a year-long general training experience.
 Interns engage in the provision of professional consultation on the following services: LLUBMC (inpatient psychiatry), Cancer Institute, and Heart Institute

 - Program evaluation/development: This is a year-long general training experience.
 Interns devote an average of 2 hours/week to the completion of a collaborative, product-focused project

 In addition, each intern chooses a different minor concentration, based on their prior experience and professional aspirations.
-The elective concentrations are designed to provide interns with exposure to more specialized areas of clinical psychology and/or populations with specific needs, including those with co-morbid medical and psychiatric diagnoses in a medical care setting.
+Specialty trainings are designed to provide interns with exposure to more specialized areas of clinical psychology and/or populations with specific needs, including those with co-morbid medical and psychiatric diagnoses in medical care settings.
 These experiences provide interns with the opportunity to begin to flexibly transfer and apply the foundational elements and general skills to working with a range of patients, and across a range of settings.
 We offer elective concentration rotations in:

 - Eating disorders